Three years full-time

 The BSc (Hons) Radiotherapy and Oncology embeds the Standards of Proficiency determined by the regulator, the Health and Care Professions Council (www.hcpc-uk.org).
 Graduates are eligible to apply for HCPC registration which is a requirement for employment in a broad range of NHS and private radiotherapy roles.

-The Department of Health Sciences is committed to embedding the NHS Values into everything we do; they define the behaviours and expectations of all our staff and students underpinning the work we do in the university and in the practice setting.
+The School of Health and Sports Sciences is committed to embedding the NHS Values into everything we do; they define the behaviours and expectations of all our staff and students underpinning the work we do in the university and in the practice setting.

 As qualified therapeutic radiographers, graduates of the BSc (Hons) Radiotherapy and Oncology will be working in a rapidly evolving and complex area of healthcare.
 The course is designed to develop competent practitioners, capable of independent enquiry to support the provision of high quality, evidence-based care for patients undergoing radiotherapy.